ErikReider/SwayNotificationCenter/README.md

 - `control-center-margin-bottom`: uint (Any positive number, 0 to disable).
 The margin (in pixels) at the bottom of the notification center
 - `control-center-margin-right`: uint (Any positive number, 0 to disable).
 The margin (in pixels) at the right of the notification center
 - `control-center-margin-left`: uint (Any positive number, 0 to disable).
 The margin (in pixels) at the left of the notification center
+- `script-fail-notify`: bool.
+Sends a notification with error message if a script fails

 The main CSS style file is located in `/etc/xdg/swaync/style.css`.
 Copy it over to your `.config/swaync/` folder to customize without needing root access.